okalachev/flix/README.md

 *³ — change `MPU9250` to `ICM20948` in `imu.ino` file if using ICM-20948 board.*<br>
 *³⁻¹ — MPU-6050 supports I²C interface only (not recommended).
 To use it change IMU declaration to `MPU6050 IMU(Wire)`.*<br>
 *⁴ — this frame is optimized for GY-91 board, if using other, the board mount holes positions should be modified.*<br>
-*⁵ — you may use any transmitter-receiver pair with SBUS interface, or any transmitter with USB support*
+*⁵ — you also may use any transmitter-receiver pair with SBUS interface.*

 Tools required for assembly: